 Decontamination of your Nuaire Biological Safety Cabinet (BSC) is important for many reasons, such as keeping you and your laboratory safe from harmful toxins and spills while working in the BSC, and also for the validity and quality of your experiments.
-In this article, we have outlined 10 of the most important Decontamination steps which should be performed after every use:
+In this article, NuAire has outlined 10 of the most important Biological Safety Cabinet Decontamination steps which should be performed after every use:

 - Enclose any items which have been in contact with the agent and cover any waste containers.